 - The installation base or mast should have enough load capacity for the instrument to be mounted.
 Fix the pyranometer securely to the base or mast with bolts and nuts; otherwise, the instrument may drop due to gale or earthquake, which may lead to unexpected accidents. - > Make sure the instrument and the cables are installed in a location where they will not get soaked. - When using this instrument by connecting to a measuring instrument, make sure to connect the shield cable to either the signal ground terminal on the measuring instrument side or GND (the reference potential on the single end input side).
 Noise may be included in the measurement data. - Although this product is tested to meet EMC Directive compliance requirements, it may not fully satisfy its primary specification/performance when using this product near following locations where strong electromagnetic wave is generated.
-Please pay attention to the installation environment. - Outdoor: High voltage power line, power receiver/distribution facility, etc. - Indoor: Large-size chiller, large rotation device, microwave, etc. - Do not use this product in environment where corrosive gas, such as ammonia and sulfurous acid gas, are generated.
+Please pay attention to the installation environment. - Outdoor: High voltage power line, power receiver/distribution facility, etc. - ➢ Indoor: Large-size chiller, large rotation device, microwave, etc. - Do not use this product in environment where corrosive gas, such as ammonia and sulfurous acid gas, are generated.
 It may cause malfunction. - Do not install in area that cause salt damages.
 It may cause malfunction by paint peeling off or corrosion.
-When installing in area with risk of salt damages, make sure to take following measures: - 1.
-Wrap the connector with self-fusing tape. - 2.
-Change the fixing screw to bolt screw made of aluminum. - 3.
-Run the cables in resin pipe or metal pipe treated with salt-resistant paint such as molten zinc plating. - 4.
-Periodically clean. - Do not use this instrument in vacuum environment. - > If the cable and main unit are in risk for getting damaged by birds and small animals, protect the cable and the main unit by using:
+When installing in area with risk of salt damages, make sure to take following measures: 1.
+Wrap the connector with self-fusing tape, 2.
+Change the fixing screw to bolt screw made of aluminum, 3.
+Run the cables in resin pipe or metal pipe treated with salt-resistant paint such as molten zinc plating, 4.
+Periodically clean. - > Do not use this instrument in vacuum environment. - If the cable and main unit are in risk for getting damaged by birds and small animals, protect the cable and the main unit by using: 1.
+Reflective tape, 2.
+Repellent, 3.
+Cable duct, 4.
+Installing bird-spike

-- 1. Reflective tape

-- 2. Repellent

-- 3. Cable duct

-- 4. Installing bird-spike

-2. Handing
+2. Handling

 - Be careful with glass dome when handling instruments.
-Strong impact to this part may damage the glass and may cause injuries by broken glass parts. - When carrying the MS-40 with sunscreen attached, always hold the instrument from the bottom.
+Strong impact to this part may damage the glass and may cause injuries by broken glass parts. - When carrying any MS-80 model with the sunscreen attached, always hold the instrument from the bottom.
 Holding only the sunscreen part may lead to dropping the sensor as it comes off from the sunscreen.

-3. Power Supply (MS-40A/40M)
+3. Power Supply (MS-80A/MS-80M)

 - Make sure to ground the grounding cable on the power supply cable.
-When grounding is insufficient, it may cause not only measurement error due to noise, but also cause electric shock and leakage accidents. - Use this instrument with 0.5A fuse connected to the power supply line in series.
+When grounding is insufficient, it may cause not only measurement error due to noise, but also cause electric shock and leakage accidents. - Check the voltage and types (AC or DC) of specified power supply before connecting this instrument.
+When improper power supply is connected, it may cause malfunction and/or accident. - Use this instrument with 0.5A fuse connected to the power supply line in series.
 Without connecting the fuse, it has risks of generating heat and fire due to large-current flowing by the power supply when internal damage on the electronics will occurs.

-4-1.
-Introduction
+4. Introduction